 Fatty acid

-It is the unsaturated fatty acids that are especially important for us and must be taken with food.
+It is unsaturated fatty acids that are especially important for us and must be supplied with food.

 Why?
 Because they:

-• Serve as a component for the synthesis of cell membranes, participate in the formation of many biologically active molecules.
+• They serve as a component for the synthesis of cell membranes and participate in the formation of many biologically active molecules.

-• They help to maintain the normal functioning of the endocrine and reproductive systems.
+• Help maintain normal functioning of the endocrine and reproductive systems.

-• They help prevent or slow down the development of atherosclerosis and many of its consequences.
+• Help prevent or slow down the development of atherosclerosis and many of its consequences.

 Fatty acids are divided into two large groups: unsaturated and saturated